SitePen/dstore/docs/DataModelling.md

         }
     }

+This can be particularly useful in our validators may have properties that collide with each other, or we generally just want to keep them distinct from the property.

 ### Extensions

 #### JSON Schema Based Models

 Models can be defined through [JSON Schema](http://json-schema.org/) (v3).
-A Model based on a JSON Schema can be created with the `dstore/extensions/jsonSchema` module.
+A store with a Model based on a JSON Schema can be created with the `dstore/extensions/jsonSchema` module.
 For example:

     define(['dstore/extensions/jsonSchema', ...], function (jsonSchema, ...) {
         var myStore = new Memory({